mt-xing/kaxing/README.md

 Works just like that other quiz game, except free and open source and not owned by private equity.

+Includes many core features, such as:
+- Multiple choice questions
+- True / false questions
+- Short answer questions
+- Image support
+- Static, non-question slides

+Also includes a bunch of features I wanted, including:
+- Remotely control the game from your phone
+- A map / geo-guesser style question type
+- Custom regex matching on short answer questions
+- Advanced timing controls, pausing on the question intro for as long as needed
+- Option to show answer choices without accepting responses
+- Ability to jump around questions
+- Custom game joining questions (eg: student ID)
+- Dual screen mode with image-only display on second screen
+- Customizable music

 ## Play

 Create your own or play a game at [https://michaelxing.com/kaxing](https://michaelxing.com/kaxing)

+My site hosts no user content.
+All games are saved as a proprietary `.kaxing` file (totally not a renamed JSON) to your local machine.

 ### Custom Music